-Ms. Santens is also a member of ARBITRALWOMEN, CEPANI 40 (Belgian Centre for Arbitration and Mediation), ICDR Y&I, International Arbitration Club of New York, International Council for Commercial Arbitration (ICCA), YAF ICC, and YIAG LCIA.
+Ms. Santens is also a former Member of the Advisory Board of the Center for International Commercial and Investment Arbitration (CICIA) of Columbia Law School and of the International Commercial Disputes Committee of the New York City Bar.
+She is a current member of ARBITRALWOMEN, CEPANI 40 (Belgian Centre for Arbitration and Mediation), ICDR Y&I, International Arbitration Club of New York, International Council for Commercial Arbitration (ICCA), YAF ICC, and YIAG LCIA.
 She is listed on the roster of arbitrators of the Câmara de Conciliação, Mediação e Arbitragem CIESP/FIESP, Sao Paulo, Brazil.

-She played a lead role in the creation of the "2012 International Arbitration Survey: Current and Preferred Practices in the Arbitral Process" conducted by the School of International Arbitration at Queen Mary, University of London and sponsored by White & Case.
-She is helping Haiti build a culture of international arbitration as part of the country’s efforts to rebuild and attract foreign investment, through education of Haitian legal professionals and the judiciary and working with the newly established Haitian arbitration institution (Chambre de Conciliation et d’Arbitrage d’Haiti).
+She played a lead role in the creation of the “2012 International Arbitration Survey: Current and Preferred Practices in the Arbitral Process” conducted by the School of International Arbitration at Queen Mary, University of London and sponsored by White & Case.
+One of her pro bono efforts is helping Haiti build a culture of international arbitration as part of the country’s efforts to rebuild and attract foreign investment, including through education of Haitian legal professionals and the judiciary and working with the Chambre de Conciliation et d’Arbitrage d’Haiti.

 Ms. Santens chairs White & Case's New York's Women's Network and is past Secretary of White & Case.
 She serves on the Board of The Flemish in the World USA, Assoc.